 Yet, scholars have recently written a number of new books that are worth exploring.
 These books cover everything from his personal life to his literary work and even the people around Douglass who influenced who he came to be.

 I’ve compiled a list of what are considered the best books about Frederick Douglass.
-These books are best-sellers on the topic, they have four to five star ratings on sites like Amazon and Goodreads and they have received great reviews from critics.
+These books are best-sellers on the topic, they have great reviews on sites like Amazon and Goodreads and they received great reviews from critics.

 I’ve also used a number of these books in my research for this website so I can personally say they are some of the best on the topic.